mattgraham/glacier-ui-atom/README.md

 # Glacier UI for Atom

-:warning: **Warning the new version of Atom (January 2015) currently breaks this theme.
+:warning: **Warning the new version of Atom (January 2015) currently breaks various elements of this theme.
 Updates coming.**

 Glacier UI for Atom.io by @mattgraham inspired by @joeyfigaro's Glacier for Sublime.